furudean/webchain/SPEC.md

 nomination higher up the chain.

-The size of the webchain is not fixed, and is only limited by the half-life of the internet (or hardware...).
+The size of the webchain is not fixed, and is only limited by the half-life of the internet.
 A node may disappear from the webchain, taking with it all of its nominations.
 This is not a bug.

 ## Rules